Agave valenciana Cházaro & A.Vázquez

 Giant Mezcal Agave

 Agave valenciana is an amazing giant succulent that forms a solitary rosette of bluish-green leaves.
 The rosette grows up to 6.6 feet (2 m) tall and up to 13.2 feet (4 m) in diameter.
 The leaves are broadly lance-shaped with sharp marginal teeth and a terminal spine, reaching up to 7 feet (2.1 m) long and up 2 feet (60 cm) wide.
 Flowers are yellow, up to 3 inches (7.5 cm) long, and appear in late spring on a spectacular inflorescence that can reach up to 25 feet (7.5 m) tall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
+If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
 Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 In general, Agaves do not need to be repotted every year.
 Most of the species commonly found in cultivation grow very slowly and take a long time to outgrow their pot.
 It is also best to handle your Agave as little as possible since they do not like to be disturbed.
 When repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.
 However, be careful not to pot the Agave too deep as that will encourage stem rot during the growing season.